jgereke/newwebsite/content/authors/admin/_index.md

   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "johanna.gereke@uni-mannheim.de"
+email: "johannakatharina.gereke@bib.bund.de" or "johanna.gereke@uni-mannheim.de"
 #"johanna.gereke@mzes.uni-mannheim.de"
-#Prior to joining the MZES, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy #at Bocconi University in Milan, Italy.
+#I recently joined the Federal Institute for Population Research (BiB) and I continue to hold a research fellowship at the MZES.
+Previously, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy #at Bocconi University in Milan, Italy.
 I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence, #Italy.
 #Please see my full CV <a #href="https://static1.squarespace.com/static/5c2a692b3c3a53368708cebf/t/5c2bd39f1ae6cf9b885fd512/1546376096123/CV_Jgereke.pdf"/>
 #  here.